djguerch-ops/azure-databricks-olist-analytics/README.md

 ### Bronze Layer

+### Batch ingestion
+The first loadig method is batch

 ## Auto Loader Incremental Ingestion
+The seconde loadig method is auto loader:
 The project includes an Auto Loader implementation using Databricks CloudFiles.

 Features: